leblancmeneses/actions/README.md

 ## Affected Action

-This task generates 3 JSON objects to streamline your pipeline by skipping unnecessary steps and running only those affected by `changes`.
+This task generates a JSON object to streamline your pipeline by skipping unnecessary steps and running only those affected by `changes`.
 It also aligns git commits with images via `recommended_imagetags` and `shas`, simplifying GitOps strategies.

 ```yaml